 Who Can You Trust To Help You With Life Insurance?

 You want someone to help you find the best possible life insurance for your situation, right?
 Rest assured you aren’t asking for a service that doesn’t exist.
 I’ve talked often about how life insurance companies and the agents that represent them simply aren’t created equally.
 For my clients it all comes down to how hard I’m willing to work to find the best deal and how good the company I choose for them is at looking beyond the underwriting manual and giving my clients a review based on the whole picture, not just the snippet that could portend a higher rate.

 The best advice I can give is one of the guiding principles of Hinerman Group, shop it.
 Just like we don’t assume anything until we’ve shopped it, you shouldn’t assume that a quote or approved life insurance application that doesn’t feel right, is right.
 A second opinion isn’t just an option, it’s necessary to ensure you get the best value.

 Trust is a big deal with me and I’m guessing it is for most people.
 I work hard for each customer to make sure you know your family or business protection is in good hands.
-If you’ve run into a bad experience or are applying for the first time and want to avoid a bad experience, call or email me directly.
+If you’ve run into a bad experience or are applying for ADHD life insurance for the first time and want to avoid a bad experience, call or email me directly.
 My name is Ed Hinerman.
 Let’s talk.